tigattack/discordlfm/README.md

-#discordlfm - Discord Last FM
+# Last FM -> Discord status scrobbling

-Sets your "game" to the last song played on your last.fm
+Sets your "game" to the last, or currently playing song played on your last.fm

+### To download pre-compiled executables see [releases](https://github.com/jonas747/discordlfm/releases)

+### To compile it yourself:
+ 1. Install and set up go
+ 2. Run `go get -u github.com/jonas747/discordlfm`
+ 3. Switch to the develop branch of discordgo (master statuses currently broken) (`cd $GOPATH/src/github.com/bwmarrin/discordgo && git checkout develop`
+ 4. Re-compile discordlfm (`go install -a -v github.com/jonas747/discordlfm`)
+ 5. It should now be built in `$GOPATH/bin` unless it threw errors

 Usage:
 ```